sanjaybasu/healthcare-ai-equity/_chapters/chapter_23_precision_medicine_genomics.md

 for all groups $g$.
 Poor calibration can lead to over-treatment or under-treatment of specific populations.
 We should validate calibration separately within each demographic subgroup and clinical population of interest.

 To implement fairness constraints, we can modify the optimization objective when learning recommendation policies.
-For example, to satisfy equalized odds constraints in a treatment recommendation setting, we add Lagrange multipliers:
+For example, to satisfy equalized odds constraints in a treatment recommendation setting, we add Lagrange multipliers so that

 $$
 \mathcal{L}(\pi, \lambda) = -\mathbb{E}[Y_i(t^\pi(X_i))] + \sum_{g,y} \lambda_{g,y} |P(T=1|Y=y,G=g) - P(T=1|Y=y)|
 $$

-and solve:
+and solve

 $$
 \max_\pi \min_\lambda \mathcal{L}(\pi, \lambda)